hanachiru/UnityPackageArchiver/README.md

 UnityPackageArchiver is a PowerShell module that allows you to compress and expand .unitypackage format without using Unity.

-It works on ubuntu, windows, and macos, and can be used in CI/CD.
+It works on ubuntu, windows and macos.
+Also useful for CI/CD.

 ![20250212110228](https://github.com/user-attachments/assets/17b461ff-f43b-48a0-8f91-53378516840d)